 ➰ Not all experimentation is ethnographic.
 Not all ethnography is experimental.
 The intersection of ethnography and experimentation collapses into a black hole with a fluctuating event horizon, swallowing both researcher and informants, raw data and research outputs.
 Once you find yourself trapped in its gravity well, memento extendi – remember to stretch as a strand of infinitely spaghettified matter.

-➰ The term ‘experimental’ is here deployed in parallel with experimental art, experimental cinema, experimental literature, experimental music, experimental poetry and experimental theater, and is perpendicular to scientific experimentation.
+➰ The term ‘experimental’ is here deployed in parallel with experimental art, experimental cinema, experimental literature, experimental music, experimental poetry and experimental theater, and is orthogonal to scientific experimentation.
 Concern yourself with the processual articulation of doing rather than with the empirical demonstration of theories.

 ➰ Experimental ethnography asks: “what also could ethnography be?”.
 Answer this question through practice.

 ➰ Experimentation indexes an act with unknown outcomes rather than empirical truth-making.
 Evade the formulation of research plans and expected results; collapse the distinction between research design and creative process until any speculative proposal becomes a practical beginning.

 ➰ Camouflaged behind a four-field ontology of structural, poststructural, destructural and constructural theories, experimental ethnography disappears into infrastructural interstices.
 Rely on its hidden dimensionalities, its base materialism, its diminutive apprehensions, its cunning affordances.

 ➰ Experimental ethnography is neither before, nor after, nor against method.
 If methodology is a travel guide to research methods, experimental ethnography is aimless wandering in the hinterland of practice.
 Feel free to find shelter in case of epistemological precipitations.